amake/orgro-app-landing-page/_pages/faq.md

 # Can I edit my files with Orgro?

+Yes!
+Orgro has support for plain-text editing, where you edit raw markup.

-Orgro has *experimental* support for a limited set of editing features, namely:
+It also has a limited set of “structured” editing features, namely:

 - Toggling checkboxes on list items (`[ ]` ↔︎ `[X]`)
 - Cycling `TODO` keywords on headlines (`TODO` → `DONE` → none ↩︎)